2020 Education and Leadership Conference

 The Future in My View

-On July 18th, The New York Young Entrepreneur Club (NYYER) and the International Leaders Foundation (ILF) New York Chapter jointly hosted the annual conference in a special format: an online conference via Zoom.
+On July 18th, New York Youth Roundtable and the International Leaders Foundation (ILF) New York Chapter jointly hosted the annual conference in a special format: an online conference via Zoom.

 This large-scale online annual conference with the theme of "The Future I See" was joined by 17 speakers and over a hundred viewers.
 This novel way of adapting to current conditions coincides with the theme of this year's annual meeting – the changing world.
 Are you ready for the Post-COVID era?